Tag: web development

 speechSynthesis.speak(utterance);

-1. Queueing Multiple Utterances
+Queueing Multiple Utterances

 // Create multiple utterances

-const utterance1 = new SpeechSynthesisUtterance("First sentence.");
+const utterance1 = new SpeechSynthesisUtterance("This is the first sentence.");

-const utterance2 = new SpeechSynthesisUtterance("Second sentence.");
+const utterance2 = new SpeechSynthesisUtterance("This is the second sentence.");

-const utterance3 = new SpeechSynthesisUtterance("Third sentence.");
+const utterance3 = new SpeechSynthesisUtterance("This is the third sentence.");

-// Speak the utterances in sequence
+// Speak all utterances in sequence

 speechSynthesis.speak(utterance1);